 - 1. Behavior and traffic pattern: Students are to stay to the right as they move through hallways and stairwells.
 There will be no shouting, running, physical contact, or playing in the corridors and stairs. - 2.
-Students who need to leave the classroom will be required to sign out and carry a pass. - 3.
-Students will be required to sign back in when they return. - 4.
-When changing classes, you are expected to be on time for the next class.
-If you are late to any class with good reason, you should have a written pass from the person that prevented you from being on time.
-Discipline for tardiness to class is the responsibility of the teacher in charge of the particular class and may result in a detention.
-No late passes will be issued by the office except for tardiness in the morning. - 5.
+Students who need to leave the classroom will be required to sign out and carry a pass.
+Students will be required to sign back in when they return. - 3.
+When changing classes, students are expected to be on time for the next class.
+If a student is late to any class with good reason, he/she must have a written pass from the person that prevented the student from being on time. - 4.
+Discipline for tardiness to class is the responsibility of the teacher in charge of the particular class.
+If students are more than five minutes late without a pass, students will be issued a teacher detention.
+Chronic tardiness will result in an office-level consequence. - 5.
+Students who are found to be traveling through an area of the building in which they clearly do not belong (for example, an 8th grade student traveling through the 7th grade wing) will be issued an office detention, unless excused by the Principal or Assistant Principal. - 6.
 Students will identify themselves to any adult when prompted.